If a picture is worth a thousand words, then I’m sure a GIF must be worth a thousand pictures.

 A square outline will appear showing you the region of your screen which will be recorded as a video.
 Adjust the outline accordingly and once satisfied, click the red button which says, “Start a new recording” when you hover over it.

 Record the video of an activity that you want to convert into a GIF and then press the Escape button once done.
 Remember, the essence of a GIF is that it’s short and to the point.
 So make sure that you keep the video short.

 Now, you can edit your video, remove the unnecessary parts and once you’re done with the editing, save the file on your computer.

 By default, the iSpring Free Cam saves the file in WMV format.

 Compress the Video

 This is an optional step and you may follow it if you want to travel “light”.
 The website that I use to compress the video file is the same which I use to create a GIF.

 And that’s EZGif.com

-There are other websites as well but almost either all of them require you to sign up or does not support the video format in which I save my video.
+There are other websites as well but almost all of them require you to sign up or do not support the video format in which I save my video.
 So EzGif is the website that fulfills my demands.

-Once on this website, Video to Gif menu and then the Resize Video sub-menu.
+Once on this website, the Video to Gif menu and then the Resize Video sub-menu.